-Allulose does not affect blood glucose levels or interfere with insulin.
-As a result, allulose is an option for those looking to lose or manage their weight in addition to those with diabetes who want more choices.
+Allulose has no impact on blood glucose nor interferes with insulin.
+As a result, allulose is an option for those looking to lose or manage their weight and an ideal sweetener for people with diabetes who want more choices.

-When people eat more calories that they can burn, overweight and obesity are the result of this imbalance in energy, where calories in exceeds calories out.
-And with these conditions brings elevated risk for heart disease, high blood pressure, stroke, nonalcoholic fatty liver disease, osteoarthritis and some cancers.
+The imbalance in energy resulting from people eating more calories than they can burn can lead to overweight and obesity.
+And with these conditions comes elevated risk for heart disease, high blood pressure, stroke, nonalcoholic fatty liver disease, osteoarthritis and some cancers.

-Over the years, much progress has been made to help balance this imbalance, to bring ingredients to market that add little to no calories to foods and beverages.
-Allulose, as a new entry into the market, is a naturally-occurring, low calorie sugar that behaves like sugar, offering the taste and texture of sugar without the calories.
+Over the years, much progress has been made to help correct this imbalance, and to bring ingredients to market that add little to no calories to foods and beverages.
+Allulose, as a “rare sugar”, is a naturally-occurring, non-nutritive sweetener that behaves like conventional sugar, offering the taste and texture of sugar without the calories.